 7. “Your individual performance can sink the company.”

-One of the most toxic things a strong leader should never say to an employee is that his or her individual performance can sink the company.
-Instead, strong leaders promote teamwork and the idea that each team member contributes in his or her own unique way to the overall performance of the company.
+One of the most toxic things a strong boss should never say to an employee is that their individual performance can sink the company.
+Instead, strong leaders promote teamwork and the idea that each team member contributes in their own unique way to the overall performance of the company.
 Employees should never be made to feel the pressure of carrying an entire company on their shoulders.

 —Kristopher Jones, LSEO.com